Uniform Bounds for Scheduling with Job Size Estimates: Proof Overview

 Consider a tagged job of true size~$s$ and estimated size~$z$.
 When the tagged job starts its residence time, its rank~$z$ is less than the rank of every other job in the system.
 Moreover, under both SRPT-B and SRPT-SE, a job's rank never exceeds this initial rank of~$z$ (see \cref{fig:rank:srpt-b, fig:rank:srpt-se}).
 Therefore, the only reason that the tagged job might be preempted is if new jobs arrive.

 Suppose a new job of estimated size~$z'$ arrives while the tagged job has age~$a$.
 What determines whether the new arrival delays the tagged job? \begin{itemize} \item If the new job's initial rank~$z'$ is less than the tagged job's rank at age~$a$, then the new job has priority over the tagged job. \item If $z'$ is at least the tagged job's rank at age~$a$, then the tagged job has priority over the new job, initially.
-But if later the tagged job will have rank greater than~$z'$ at some \emph{future} age $a' > a$, then when the tagged job reaches age~$a'$, the new job will have priority over the tagged job. \end{itemize} The conclusion of this discussion is what \citet{scully_soap_2018} call the ``Pessimism Principle'', the upshot of which is the following: \begin{quote} When determining whether a new arrival will delay the tagged job, what matters is not the tagged job's current rank but rather its \emph{worst future rank}. \end{quote} Therefore, bounding the tagged job's residence time of SRPT-B boils down to bounding the tagged job's worst future rank under SRPT-B.
+But if later the tagged job will have rank greater than~$z'$ at some \emph{future} age $a' > a$, then when the tagged job reaches age~$a'$, the new job will have priority over the tagged job. \end{itemize} The conclusion of this discussion is what \citet{scully_soap_2018} call the ``Pessimism Principle'', the upshot of which is the following: \begin{quote} When determining whether a new arrival will delay the tagged job, what matters is not the tagged job's current rank but rather its \emph{worst future rank}. \end{quote} We illustrate the difference between a job's rank and worst future rank under SRPT-B in \cref{fig:worst_future_rank}.
+Note that a job's worst future rank depends not just on its estimated size and age but also on its true size.

-One simple bound on the tagged job's worst future rank is its initial rank~$z$, because under SRPT-B, a job's rank never exceeds its initial rank (see \cref{fig:rank:srpt-b}).
+The Pessimism Principle means that bounding the tagged job's residence time of SRPT-B boils down to bounding the tagged job's worst future rank under SRPT-B. One simple bound on the tagged job's worst future rank is its initial rank~$z$, because under SRPT-B, a job's rank never exceeds its initial rank (see \cref{fig:rank:srpt-b}).
 As it happens, under PSJF-E, the tagged job's worst future rank would always be~$z$.
 This means that SRPT-B's mean residence time is at most that of PSJF-E, which turns out to be simple to bound (see \cref{thm:psjf-e_residence, thm:srpt_log}).
 This is strong enough to show graceful degradation of SRPT-B, but it does not imply consistency.

 The main technical challenge in comparing residence times is obtaining a bound tight enough to show consistency.
 To show consistency of SRPT-B, we would like to bound SRPT-B's residence time in terms of that of SRPT-SE, not PSJF-E. However, the tagged job's worst future rank at a given age can be greater under SRPT-B than under SRPT-SE.
-Our solution is, roughly speaking, to bound the worst future rank under SRPT-B to a ``shifted'' version of worst future rank under SRPT-SE, as illustrated in \cref{fig:residence_informal}.
+Our solution is, roughly speaking, to bound the worst future rank under SRPT-B to a ``shifted'' version of worst future rank under SRPT-SE (see \cref{fig:residence}).
 The result is a bound of the form

 where $c$ approaches~0 as $\alpha$ and $\beta$ approach~1.
 This immediately implies an analogous bound on mean residence times.